 Talk ahead of time with your student about being responsible and making mature decisions.
 Some topics may include traveling with friends rather than alone, avoiding dangerous areas or situations, following the laws of the country, and being respectful of the culture and customs of the host nation.
 Each program provides its own orientation to health and safety matters specific to that country.

 If an emergency does arise while they are on a program, immediately contact the program administrators directly.
 Ask your student for the emergency contact information prior to departure.
 If you have questions or concerns about the student’s program provider before, during, or after your student’s study-abroad experience, please email the Office of Off-Campus Study or call 641-269-4790.

 Create a Communication Plan

 Exchange all contact information and discuss your plan for how and when you will communicate so you have the same expectations.
 Keep in touch once a week or even every two.
 Give your student time and space to adapt to their new environment.
-In addition to email, prepaid international calling cards or Skype, Google Hangout, or Facebook may be good low cost options.
+In addition to email, prepaid international calling cards or Skype, Google Hangout, or Facebook may be good low-cost options.
 Keep in mind time differences.

 If you plan to visit your student, it is best to schedule it after the program ends.
-This is important because your student will need time to adjust and establish support system on their own at the beginning of their off-campus experience.
+This is important because your student will need time to adjust and establish a support system on their own at the beginning of their off-campus experience.
 Depending on the structure of a program, visits are sometimes only possible after the program ends.
 The provider can provide more information.